epsilon537/boxlambda/docs/installation/installation.md

 make boxkern_load
 ```

-To load the OS binary as well as the `fs/` target filesystem as a RAM disk:
+To load the OS binary as well as the `fs/` target file system as a RAM disk:

 ```
 make boxkernfs_load